aan-agustiono/notes/Linux/Applications - install wine.md

-Check installed architectures
+#### Check installed architectures
 - Verify 64-bit architecture.
-The following command should respond with "amd64".
+The following command should respond with "<code>amd64</code>".

-`$ dpkg --print-architecture</pre>`
+`$ dpkg --print-architecture`

 See if 32-bit architecture is installed.
-The following command should respond with "i386".
+The following command should respond with "<code>i386</code>".

 `$ dpkg --print-foreign-architectures`